jay-ramani/Video-Metadata-DB/README.md

 Tip: Having video files in Matroska format helps greatly, since adding metadata like title and tags does not require re-enconding the video file, and is a breeze to query metadata.
 For example, converting mp4 to Matroska (a .mkv extension) can be done without re-encoding the content.
 All that is required is to convert the container of the content.
 One could use '[Video Container Convert](https://github.com/jay-ramani/video_container_convert)' to achieve this.

-While the script queries the following parameters, it can be customized to any number of parameters supported by '[ffprobe](https://www.ffmpeg.org/)'.
+While the script queries the following parameters, it can be customized to report any number of parameters supported by '[ffprobe](https://www.ffmpeg.org/)'.
+Caveat: Higher number of parameters and the number of files queried cause the spreadsheet program to be slower.
+This is not an inherent flaw of the program itself, but has to do with the size of the data set.
 * Width
 * Height
 * Size (human friendly)